Kakuei Tanaka: Career in Tokyo

 In Tokyo, Tanaka was unable to meet with Ōkōchi.
 Instead he found work as an apprentice at a construction company while he began attending engineering school part-time in the evenings.
 He ended up quitting his job after a dispute with his foreman, later working briefly for an insurance industry magazine and a trading company.
 In 1935 the fortunes of Tanaka's father turned, so Tanaka was able to spend more time on his education.
 He took courses at a number of schools with the goal of entering Naval Academy, but he later decided to go into the construction industry instead.
-After finishing engineering school in 1936 he found employment as an engineer at a architectural firm.
+After finishing engineering school in 1936 he found employment as an engineer at an architectural firm.

 In 1937, while running errands for the firm, Tanaka had a chance meeting with the Viscount Masatoshi Ōkōchi in an elevator. Ōkōchi, apparently impressed with Tanaka's energy and ambition, helped the young man start his own architectural firm in Tokyo.
 (Note: Japan did not have a state qualification for architects at the time; Tanaka would have a role in creating the licensing system for architects later in his career.)
 The fledgling firm was successful as it received contracts from the Riken Concern, but after only two years Tanaka was drafted into the army and sent to Manchuria, where he served as an enlisted clerk in the 24th Cavalry Regiment, reaching the rank of superior private (jōtōhei) in March 1940.
 He contracted pneumonia and pleurisy and was sent to military hospital in Japan in February 1941; he was discharged in October 1941.

 After recovering, Tanaka found office space at the Sakamoto Construction Company and restarted his business.
 His landlady, the late company president's widow, was trying to find a match for her daughter, Hana Sakamoto, so Tanaka married Hana in March 1942.
 She was seven years Tanaka’s senior and had a daughter from a previous marriage.
 They soon had two children of their own: a son named Masanori in 1942, who died young in 1947, and a daughter named Makiko in 1944.

 The marriage allowed Tanaka to take control of Sakamoto Construction, which he merged with his own business to form the Tanaka Construction Company in 1943.
 Tanaka revived his relationship with Riken, serving regularly as a subcontractor.
 In the midst of the Pacific War, Riken and Tanaka Construction received many government contracts for military facilities and factories.
 Luck favored Tanaka in the endgame of the war.
 Tanaka received a particularly profitable contract to relocate a piston ring factory from Tokyo to Daejeon in Korea.
 The rebuilding in Korea had just begun by the time it was abandoned due to the surrender of Japan, but Tanaka had been able to go to cash in his advance on the contract, ¥15 million in Japanese war bonds, at a bank in Seoul before it became worthless.
 In addition, none of his major buildings were damaged in the firebombing of Tokyo.